CommandHandler Specification¶

 - title (required): Short task title.

-- description (required): Full task description/prompt for the agent.
+- description (optional, falls back to title): Full task description/prompt for the agent.

 - project_id (optional, falls back to active project): Project to assign the task to.